 But they also know about using the filters for updating the version of the blacklist.
-These internal blacklists are not open to the public for use without having any verification.
+These internal blacklists are not open to the public for use without any verification.

 What Are The Email Blacklist Categories?

-An email blacklist is divided into basic two categories depending on what identifier is used for identifying the source of a spammer.
+An email blacklist is divided into two basic categories depending on what identifier is used for identifying the source of a spammer.

 It includes :

-Every server has its IP address, this defines the location on the internet.
+Every server has its IP address; this defines the location on the internet.

-As for emails, these are sent from the email delivery service to the receiving service such as Gmail.
+As for emails, these are sent from the email delivery service to the receiving service, such as Gmail.

 It can be seen from the address, return address, and DKIM signing domain.

-If your emails are sent by any of these domains, they will be considered as spam emails depending on their spending habits as well as history regarding email sending.
+If your emails are sent by any of these domains, they will be considered spam emails depending on their spending habits as well as history regarding email sending.